MrBrunotte/worldofshape/README.md

 * Test that the **Read More** button in the "Weight Loss Analysis" box directs the user to the weight loss page.
 * Test that the **Read More** button in the "Healthy Diet Plan" box directs the user to meal page.
 * Test that the **Read More** button below About world of Shape directs the user to the About Us page.
-* Test that the names of each testimonial is linked to the the testimonials page.
+* Test that the names of each testimonial is linked to the testimonials page.
 * Test that the **Join Now** button at the bottom of the page directs the user to the products page.

 _**About Us** page:_